microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/broadcastmeetingcaptionsettings.md

 > [!TIP]
 >
-> Translation language must be different from spoken language.
+> Translation languages cannot contain the same language code as the spoken language.

 ### spokenLanguage values

-The following lists the supported language codes for spoken language.
+The following table shows the supported language codes for spoken languages.

 | Spoken language           | Value   |
 |:--------------------------|:--------|